Servant Leaders Embrace the Multigenerational Workforce

 - Skills: What are employee’s strengths and where does he or she need to improve?

 - Performance: What is the employee’s performance level strengths, development needs, and how can I help them get to the next level?

 - Career: What are the employee’s goals?

 - Motivations: What is the employee’s “hot buttons”?

 - Interests: What does this employee care about most?

 Age is not that crucial to servant leaders when determining how to treat employees.
 Instead, they relate with each person respectfully, with dignity and fairness.
 (See my post, Workplace Diversity: 4 Ways to Lead Respectfully) Their goal is to help each employee succeed on the job.
-They are other centered, committed to bringing out the best in each person, while achieving their company goals.
+They are concerned about everyone’s well-being and performance.
+Servant Leaders are other centered, committed to bringing out the best in each person, while achieving their company goals.
 So, they set high expectations in terms of job performance and teamwork.

 Multigenerational Differences: Two Examples

 For example, Joe is a Service Manager for a large international company.
 With the economy booming in his country because of the oil business, and it was tough to keep employees who became lured away by big money.
 Joe pulled long hours, did double duty as manager, and filled in when he was short of employees.
 He never complained.
 Everyone knew he understood what it took to succeed at the job.
 Joe asked his team for three things: